Mauricio Lomelin

 # -----------------------------------------------------------------------------

-# Initialize the script environment (use portable `dirname` and `printf`).
+# Initialize script framework (use `dirname` and `printf` for portability).

 exit 1